zowens24/Project-1/README.md

 # Project 1- Movie Night

 First dev project!
-For those nights, when you don't want to spend more time picking a movie than actually watching one, I have created a movie generator that will randomly chose a movie from one of the 11 movie genres to choose from.
-If you can't choose one of the genres, there is also a random option!
-Made for movie nights to be spent the right way, enjoying watching the movies!
+For those nights when you don't want to spend more time picking a movie than actually watching one, I have created a movie generator that will randomly chose a movie from one of the 11 movie genres available.
+If you can't decide on a genre, a random option also exists!
+This is made for movie nights to be spent the right way - watching and enjoying the movies!

 ## Technologies Used
 - HTML5